Responsibility to our customers and commitment to shareholders

 - Specific controls in which the operating procedures for preparing financial information are developed (first line of defense).

-Since 2015, we have put into place a Criminal Compliance Management System along with an Anti-Corruption & Anti-Fraud Management System, as required by the UNE 19601 and ISO 37001 regulations and certified by AENOR.
+Since 2015, Servihabitat has put into place a Criminal Compliance Management System along with an Anti-Corruption & Anti-Fraud Management System, as required by the UNE 19601 and ISO 37001 regulations and certified by AENOR.

-These systems are based on our Compliance Policy, and provide the Company with an effective compliance management model aimed at preventing legal non-compliance risks (fines, contingencies and reputational damage).
+These systems are based on the Compliance Policy, and on the Anti-Corruption & Anti-Fraud Prevention Policy, and provide Coral Homes Group with an effective compliance management model aimed at preventing legal non-compliance risks (fines, contingencies and reputational damage).
 They also address the Organic Law 1/2015 that updates the Criminal Code, which states that organizations that have implemented crime prevention models and that comply with certain requirements may be exempt from criminal liability.